andrefio/io.andref.material/README.md

-# io.andref.material
+# Material Design Reference Application

-Material Design Reference Application
+A usable implmentation of the Material Design Guidelines.